TNO/gLTSdiff/docs/library-overview.md

 ## Builders

-Structural comparison and merging can be perform using the `StructureComparator` class.
+Structural comparison and merging can be performed using the `StructureComparator` class.
 However, using that class directly can be quite cumbersome, as it requires quite some configuration.
 Also, direct usage of this class often leads to quite some complex use of Java generics.
-Builders hide many of the low-level details and provide default configuration, allowing to perform comparisons using less code.
+Builders hide many of the low-level details and provide a default configuration, allowing to perform comparisons using less code.
 Different builders are available for different representations:

 * `BaseStructureComparatorBuilder` is a builder for comparing `GLTS`s and derived classes.